 Do I need a medical exam?
 We highly recommend getting an up to date sports physical for all student athletes.
 We will have you fill out a form listing any medical needs along with contact information.
 New rowers will need to complete a swim test.
 We are not looking for expert swimmers only a demonstration you can tread water for a few minutes.

 What do my dues go toward?
 We receive no funding from Spring Lake Public Schools or Grand Haven Public Schools.
 We need to charge dues to cover our costs, including coaches, insurance, repairs and maintenance of our boats, the cost to rent space, etc. The fees do not cover the cost of purchasing equipment.
 If you compare our fees to other schools in the State, our dues are very low.

 Can students from other schools participate?
 Yes, we are a co-op team between Grand Haven and Spring Lake.
 We have had students from Fruitport, Mona Shores and Holland.
 Usually we have a mix of students from various schools in a boat.
 The State Championship requires all athletes to be from one school, but we did secure an exemption last year for both Grand Haven and Spring Lake to row together.
 It is possible, however, for students from other schools to row in their own boat at that event.

 How do you pay for equipment?
-We have been very thrifty and have raised over $60,000 in the past three years from donations.
+We have been very thrifty and have raised money from donations.

 Can I make a donations to Spring Lake Crew Club?
 Yes, we are organized as a non-profit corporation and a IRS 501(c)3 organizations.
 Donations are tax deductible.